Meet Your Guides

 Tanya McCready

-Growing up in the middle of her Grandparents farm, Tanya has adored animals and the outdoors her whole life too.
+Growing up in the middle of her Grandparents farm, Tanya has adored animals and the outdoors her whole life.
 Passionate about the environment she pursued a degree in Environmental Engineering at Guelph and continued on to earn her P.Eng. before deciding with Hank that their passion for the wilderness and their dogs were taking them in a different direction.
 As 4 children joined their family as Winterdance was started, Tanya took the management side of the business on so she could be home with the kids thanks to a home office.
-She has also wrote 2 books about the couples adventures and races and enjoys sharing their stories and lessons around overcoming challenges, mindset of a leader, building great teams and chasing dreams with corporations, organizations and schools.
+She has also wrote 2 best selling books about the couples adventures, done a Tedx talk, races and loves taking the stage as a keynote speaker to Fortune 100 companies and large organizations sharing their stories and lessons around leadership, building great teams, overcoming challenges and chasing dreams.

 Barb